multiversx/mx-utils-dapp/README.md

 The dapp is a client side only poject and is built using the Create React App scripts.

-Follow the next step to start using this dapp or follow the next tutorial on [Youtube](https://www.youtube.com/watch?v=BkjUmBsmQYM)
+Follow the next step to start using this dapp.

 ### Prerequisites